SynBioDex/SBOL-visual/SEPs/SEP_V017.md

 We thus propose the following changes:

 - A Protein glyph is added, with "pill" shape
-- Simple chemical is changed from circle/pill to hexagon, with alternates of small circle, small simple polygon, and molecular diagram.
+- Simple chemical is changed from circle/pill to small simple polygon, with alternate of small circle.

 Macromolecule is either left unchanged or has the "shmoo" deprecated.

 ### Alternatives that must be voted on:
-1. Should Macromolecule a) have rounded-rectangle become RECOMMENDED, leaving "shmoo" as an alternative, or b) have rounded rectangle become RECOMMENDED and deprecate "shmoo" (i.e., mark it for future removal).
+1. Should Macromolecule a) have rounded-rectangle become RECOMMENDED, leaving "shmoo" as an alternative, or b) have rounded rectangle become RECOMMENDED and deprecate "shmoo" (i.e., mark it for future removal).  **RESULT: shmoo is deprecated**
-2. Should the "pill" Protein glyph be adopted, or should proteins be represented by the Macromolecule rounded-rectangle?
+2. Should the "pill" Protein glyph be adopted, or should proteins be represented by the Macromolecule rounded-rectangle? **RESULT: "pill" is adopted**
 3. Simple Chemical is proposed to changed from "large circle / pill" to some subset of the collection of "stretchable hexagon", "small circle", "small simple polygon", and molecular diagram.
 Which of these glyphs do you support allowing (check all that apply)?
-  * "stretchable hexagon"
+  * "stretchable hexagon" **RESULT: rejected**
-  * "small circle"
+  * "small circle" **RESULT: alternative**
-  * "small simple polygon"
+  * "small simple polygon"  **RESULT: RECOMMENDED**
-  * "molecular diagram"
+  * "molecular diagram"  **RESULT: rejected**
-4. Should the RECOMMENDED glyph for Simple Chemical be (a) stretchable hexagon or (b) small circle?
+4. Should the RECOMMENDED glyph for Simple Chemical be (a) stretchable hexagon or (b) small circle? **RESULT: neither: "small simple polygon" is RECOMMENDED**

 ## 2. Specification <a name="specification"></a>